Utshaw/Linux-Command-Line/README.md

 5. In the end of the ~/.bashrc file add this line: `PATH="$PATH:$HOME/bin"`
 6. The above line will cause all of the files in `$HOME/bin` location to be avialable from terminal

 ### aliases
-aliases are mainly used as shorter form of the original longer command
+- Note: aliases can't be used for scheduling aliases are mainly used as shorter form of the original longer command
 steps:
 - create a `.bash_aliases` file in home